bpkowal/delay-discounting-web/README.md

-delay-discounting-web
+#delay-discounting-web
-web.py python based adaptive algorithm for collecting indifference points
+A web.py python based adaptive algorithm for collecting indifference points at a magnitude of $10

 not currently configured for deployment in public url but can be run locally on web browser dependencies need to be established >> I homebrewed and pip installed like a newbie while